What is Retinol & what is Cacay oil ?

 Cacay Oil is therefore a hidden gem when it comes to ageing gracefully and maintaining a youthful glow and a very good oil to use for your skin.
 As it is also non-comedogenic making it suitable for acne and blemish-prone skin.

-Not all retinoids are equal and prescription-based products are higher in concentration therefore more likely to cause inflammation and irritation.
-Natural-derived Retinol is gentle and the purest form of Vitamin A. It doesn’t work immediately in comparison to retinoid acids but still delivers skin benefits such as anti-ageing and anti-acne.
-Naya’s meticulously formulated products ensures it is safe to use, even for sensitive skin.
-When in doubt, always do a patch test first.
-And Cacay is one of the few oils that contain retinol naturally.
+Not all retinoids are equal and prescription-based products are higher in concentration thus one can only get them over the counter with a prescription from your dermatologist.
+Natural-derived Retinol is gentle and the purest form of Vitamin A. It doesn’t work immediately or has the same effectiveness in comparison to retinoid acids but still delivers skin benefits such as anti-ageing and anti-acne.